tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdb/documents.md

   - "zh-tw"
 ---
 # Documents
 Azure Cosmos DB is a globally distributed multi-model database with support for multiple APIs.
-This article covers the DocumentDB API for Azure Cosmos DB.
-The DocumentDB REST API supports basic CRUD operations on the resources under a database account.
-This topic outlines the REST operations used to manage DocumentDB documents.
+This article covers the Azure Cosmos DB API for Azure Cosmos DB.
+The Azure Cosmos DB REST API supports basic CRUD operations on the resources under a database account.
+This topic outlines the REST operations used to manage Azure Cosmos DB documents.

-The document resource is represented by `docs` in the DocumentDB resource model.
+The document resource is represented by `docs` in the Azure Cosmos DB resource model.
 A document consists of user-defined content in JSON format.
 Aside from the required id property, users can define any arbitrary elements, structures, and hierarchies for the content.
 The id element is a unique string that is user-settable and must not exceed 255 characters.
 You can insert, replace, delete, read, enumerate and query arbitrary JSON documents in a collection.

-DocumentDB does not require any schema or secondary indexes in order to support querying over documents in a collection.
+Cosmos DB does not require any schema or secondary indexes in order to support querying over documents in a collection.
 By default, documents are automatically and indexed in a consistent manner, thus making a document queryable as soon as it is created.

 -   Documents are stored within collections.
 For more information on collections, see [Collections](collections.md).
 -   A document can contain one or more attachments.
 For more information on attachments, see [Attachments](attachments.md).